Coping With Epilepsy Epilepsy Research Program

 I've had epilepsy for about 8 years now.
 I've just learned to accept the fact that I have it and I'm going to have seizures.
 That may sound stupid but it works.

 I've been on several different meds too.
 On one (I think it was the topamax) all I did was sleep.
 I lost a ton of weight and just didn't want to get out of bed.
-The neurologist changed my meds and was put on another one where all I did was eat.
+The neuro changed my meds and was put on another one where all I did was eat.
 My husband mentioned to me about how much I had been eathing and the weight I was gaining, so I'd just wait for him to go to bed and eat a half a gallon of ice cream (not joking)!

-I was having some problems going on and my neurologist suggested I see a counsler because he thought it might be due to the epilepsy.
+I was having some problems going on and my neuro suggested I see a counsler because he thought it might be due to the epilepsy.
 I told the counsler all about this site and all the help that I've gotten off of it and he said it sounds like a really good place to go with your problems.

 I hope we can help you here!